 (°C) Avg.
 High Temp

-Tenerife is home to some of the world's finest holiday resorts.
-Costa Adeje is a resort with so much sway that holidaymakers will often choose Tenerife over its Canarian competitors like Fuerteventura and Lanzarote to experience some of the magic that makes Costa Adeje.
-Other popular resorts include Playa de las Americas, Puerto de la Cruz and Los Cristianos.
+Tenerife is home to some of the world's finest holiday resorts and cheap holidays to Tenerife can provide a lot for your money.
+Costa Adeje is a resort with so much sway that holidaymakers will often choose Tenerife over its Canarian competitors like Fuerteventura and Lanzarote, just so they can experience some of the magic that makes Costa Adeje.
+Other popular Tenerife resorts include Playa de las Americas and Puerto de la Cruz.

 Tenerife also boasts two of Europe's biggest and most exciting theme parks, Siam Park in Costa Adeje, and in Loro Park in Puerto de la Cruz, you can watch dolphin shows and see an enormous collection of parrots.
-Holidays to Tenerife are perfect for family holidays.
+Family holidays to Tenerife are one of a kind, easily recommended.

 Dolphins and whales congregate in the waters around the southern part of Tenerife, and you can take boat tours out from Los Cristianos to see these wonderful creatures in their natural habitat.
-The crystal clear waters are also ideal for snorkelling and diving, with myriad aquatic creatures to admire beneath the depths, also available out of Los Cristianos.
+The crystal clear waters are also ideal for snorkelling and diving, with myriad aquatic creatures to admire beneath the depths.

 As you'd expect from a popular international holiday destination, Tenerife offers every imaginable cuisine at prices to suit all budgets, and you'll be spoilt for choice when it comes to eating out.
 Many of the resorts boast a range of fantastic restaurants, with the capital Santa Cruz at the heart.
 Don't miss the chance to sample the island's unique Canarian cuisine, which has been influenced by Spain, Africa and the Caribbean over the centuries.